Newall Green High School: STRIVE

 In January 2015, the school began an initiative focused re-branding based upon six core learning values, known as Strive.
 Seeking to promote Success, Tolerance, Respect, Independence, Vision, and Excellence, the school not only positioned the Strive logo throughout its buildings, but also began branding its exercise books.
 Similarly, the six forms per year were renamed S, T, R, I, V, and E, respectively.

 Academy Cooperative

 In April 2015, the school also joined a multi-academy trust sponsored by Chorlton High School in Chorlton-cum-Hardy, thus attaining Academy status.
 Alison Wright initially remained headteacher of Newall Green High School (later replaced by Kyra Jones), whilst Andrew Park was appointed Executive Headteacher.
-The school is supervised directly by the CHS Trust Board, with Jenny Andrews chairing the Newall Green subdivision.
-The institute maintains autonomy over its own finance and scrutiny committees.
+The school was supervised directly by the CHS Trust Board, with Jenny Andrews chairing the Newall Green subdivision.
+The institute maintained autonomy over its own finance and scrutiny committees.

 Closure

 In February 2020 it was confirmed that the school would be closing in August 2021 due to falling student numbers.